SFX20A/SecurityEngineering/Mini Projects/Automated Deployment Block for Vulnerable Container Images/README.md

 1. Developer uploads vulnerable container image into AWS ECR.
 2. Upon upload, AWS Inspector initiates a vulnerability scan on the uploaded container image.
 3. When AWS Inspector completes the scan and identifies a HIGH* vulnerability, AWS Eventbridge detects the finding and invokes a lambda function.
-4. The lambda function replaces the container image repository's permissions with a deny all pull requests, preventing the deployment of vulnerable images into the production environment.
+4. The lambda^ function replaces the container image repository's permissions with a deny all pull requests, preventing the deployment of vulnerable images into the production environment.

 <i>*Note: AWS Inspector has 5 levels of severities: Informational, Low, Medium, High, Critical.
 This solution will only be invoked when a HIGH vulnerability is detected, edit accordingly based on project risk appetite.
 In this solution, multiple eventbridge rules are required to block multiple severity levels. </i>
+<i>^Note: The lambda function requires ecr:SetRepositoryPolicy permissions to be able to modify permissions in the AWS ECR repository.